War

 Fire burning at an oil depot in Russia's Tatarstan Oblast overnight on Feb.
 22, 2026.
 (Exilenova+/Telegram).

-Belgorod Governor Vyacheslav Gladkov said the city is reportedly facing disruptions to electricity, water supply, and heating after damage to energy facilities.
+Belgorod Governor Vyacheslav Gladkov said the city is facing disruptions to electricity, water, and heating after damage to energy facilities.

-Footage circulating on public channels showed blasts across the city, while witnesses said large parts of Belgorod were left in darkness, with light coming mainly from vehicle headlights.
+Footage circulating on public social media channels showed blasts across the city, while witnesses said large parts of Belgorod were left in darkness, with light coming mainly from vehicle headlights.

 Gladkov said emergency services were working at impacted sites and that the scale of the damage would be assessed later, adding that apartment buildings, a social facility, and several private homes were damaged in the attacks.

-The Ukrainian military has not commented on the reported strikes, and the claims could not be independently verified at the time of publication.
+The Ukrainian officials have not commented on the reported strikes.
+The Kyiv Independent could not independently verify the claims at the time of publication.

 In September, President Volodymyr Zelensky warned that Ukraine would retaliate against Russia's energy sector if Moscow continued to target Kyiv's power grid.